 Join clubs or groups related to your interests.
 This can help you expand your social circle and find joy in shared activities.

+Consider volunteering.
 Helping others can provide a sense of purpose and perspective during difficult times.

-Tip #4: Focus on Personal Growth
+Tip #4: Focus on personal growth

 View this transition as an opportunity for self-discovery and growth: